 This is typically not an issue for supplier relationships, but it is worth double checking the clauses of any contracts you have with them.
 Many suppliers will simply transfer the existing contract over to the Limited company if you are continuing to work with them.
 However, there is a risk that some could invoke the cancellation policy in order to do this, which might result in unexpected termination penalties.

 When transferring the business to a Limited company, it is important to document the value of the practice.
 The best way of doing this is to get a professional valuation from a trusted provider like Figurit.

 There are still several advantages available through incorporation, which many practices would still benefit from.
 It is just important that you assess your personal situation to determine whether it is the best option for you.
 In addition, it’s crucial to appreciate the long-term complexities of incorporation before you get started – submitting the paperwork too hastily can lead to challenges later on.

 Working with the specialists at Figurit can help – having supported a range of businesses find the most suitable solutions for them, we have extensive experience and expertise in the field.
 We understand the impact of different company types on your financial obligations, business plans and strategies, and can guide you forward efficiently.

 Looking for more information?

-Contact us by completing the form below or call 0207 3769 333to arrange an assessment of your business strategy and plans for the future.
+Contact us by completing the form below or call 0207 3769 333 to arrange a complimentary meeting with a specialist medical and dental accountant.